-NNPC signs contract agreements for 614km AKK Project — Nigeria Today
+NNPC signs contract agreements for 614km AKK project — Nigeria Today

-The Nigerian National Petroleum Corporation (NNPC) has executed contracts for the engineering, procurement, construction, commissioning and financing for Lots 1&3 of the 40inch x 614km Ajaokuta – Kaduna – Kano, (AKK) gas pipeline and stations.
-The corporation explained that the contract would be executed by a consortium of indigenous and Chinese companies under a 100…
+Hope of timely execution of the Ajaokuta-Kaduna-Kano gas pipeline projects brightened on Friday as the Nigerian National Petroleum Corporation (NNPC) announced the execution of contracts for the engineering, procurement, construction, commissioning and financing deals with a consortium of indigenous and Chinese companies under a 100 per cent contractor financing model.

+The agreement includes Lots 1&3 of the 40inch x 614km Ajaokuta-Kaduna-Kano gas pipeline and stations.
+Under the terms of contract, Lot 1 with total length of 40inch x 200km stretching from Ajaokuta to Abuja Terminal Gas Station was awarded to the OilServe/Oando consortium.

+Lot 3 which runs from Kaduna Terminal Gas Station (TGS) to Kano TGS with total length of 40inch x 221km was awarded to the Brentex/China Petroleum Pipeline Bureau (CPP) consortium.

+Engr.
+Abubakar Nuhu, Vice Chairman of Brentex Nigeria Limited, said the Brentex-CPP consortium would rely mainly on the acclaimed pedigree and global expertise of CPP in pipeline construction to deliver a world-class project.

+Recall that the process for the award of the AKK project teed-off in July 2013 with the advertisement for tenders published by the NNPC in major national newspapers.
+After a painstaking technical and commercial evaluation process, the Federal Executive Council at its 46th meeting on 13th December, 2017 approved the contract valued at over $2.8 billion.

-The post NNPC signs contract agreements for 614km AKK Project appeared first on BusinessDay : News you can trust.
+The post NNPC signs contract agreements for 614km AKK project appeared first on The Sun News.

 Do you have something awesome to share with the world?
 Click here to share